Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment

-In the bottom panels, we show the differential excitation rate in the SM.
-At such low energies, the results from the independent particle scattering nearly do not rely on the recoil energy since the differential cross section is approaching to a constant at $\dif \sigma/\dif T=5\times 10^{-48}\rm{cm^2\;keV^{-1}}$~\cite{Kouzakov:2011vx}.
-For the case with the screening effect, the excitation rate, which is significantly lower, heavily relies on the electron response and is dominated by $pp$ neutrinos even more than that with the neutrino magnetic moment.
-Below 5 eV there is nearly no visible response and so is the excitation rate.
-For the energy region above 25 eV, the excitation rate stops increasing and approaches to the constant with a small level of fluctuation.
-There is no peak in this case since the $\left|\bm{G}+\bm{q} \right|$ term in Eq.~\ref{ER_EnEs_P} enhances the response at high momentum transfer, where the plasmon peak is also not significant because the plasmon has a large decay width in this range for its dispersion matching into kinematically-accessible single electron-hole excitations~\cite{PhysRevD.101.123012}.
+In the bottom panels, we show the differential excitation rates in the SM.
+The {screened results}, which are significantly lower, heavily rely on the electron response and is dominated by $pp$ neutrinos even more than that with the neutrino magnetic moment.
+Below 5 eV there is nearly no {observable} response and so is the excitation rate.
+There is no peak in this case since the $\left|\bm{G}+\bm{q} \right|$ term in Eq.~(\ref{ER_EnEs_P}) enhances the response at high momentum transfer, where the plasmon peak is also not significant because the plasmon has a large decay width in this range for its dispersion matching into kinematically-accessible single electron-hole excitations~\cite{PhysRevD.101.123012}.